 Details on the tender proceeding:

-The conditions of the tender (threshold conditions and quality score pronouncement mechanism) are set forth in Section 4 below.
+3The conditions of the tender (threshold conditions and quality score pronouncement mechanism) are set forth in Section 4 below.

 The bidders will be required to submit bids for the tender as set forth in Section 5 below.